 - Do you always need to hurry when you are eating?

 - How many minutes does a rushed meal save you?

 - Did you know your stomach takes 20 minutes to digest your food?

 Eating is a process that needs your time.
 But when you rush the process, you fail to realize if you have eaten beyond what your body would have wanted you to.
 Your hurrying only aims at finishing the food on the plate, without letting you know if you actually need it or not.

 Eat slow.
-The slow-eating movement that’s a rage all over the world is an ideal way to practice mindful eating.
-When you eat your food slowly, you get to savor it, and can tell when to pause or stop.
+The slow-eating movement that is a rage all over the world is an ideal way to practice mindful eating.
+When you eat your food slowly, you get to savor it and can tell when to pause or stop.